Supporters-DAO/Memecoin-Portal-DApp/contracts/meme-factory/README.md

 ### GasUpdatedSuccessfully
 Indicates that the gas amount for the contract has been successfully updated.
 It includes details about the updater and the new gas settings.
 - `updated_by`: The `ActorId` of the individual who performed the update.
-- `new_gas_amount`: The new gas amount set for contract operations, ensuring that transactions are processed efficiently.
+- `new_gas_amount`: The new gas amount set for the gRC-20 contract.

 ### CodeIdUpdatedSuccessfully
 Emitted when the `CodeId` has been successfully updated.
 It includes the updater's details and the new code identifier.